 Illinois Sports Betting – Bet On Sports Legally In IL

-As part of a state funding bill that includes an expansion of gambling, the Illinois House and Senate passed legislation on June 2, the last day of the legislative session, that legalizes sports betting in the state's casinos, racetracks, arenas, and stadiums - such as Wrigley Field.
+As part of a state funding bill that includes an expansion of gambling, the Illinois House and Senate passed legislation on June 2, the last day of the legislative session, that legalizes sports betting in-person the state's casinos, racetracks, arenas, and stadiums - such as Wrigley Field, as well as, online.

 The legislation also allows online and mobile app-based sportsbooks to operate inside state lines.
 Governor J.B.
-Prizker has publicly stated his strong support for the legislation, and he's expected to sign the bill into law before the end of the month.
+Prizker has publicly stated his strong support for the legislation and signed the bill into law June 28th.

-And if the sports betting bill clears that final hurdle, then Illinois could have sportsbooks up and operating before football season kicks off in the fall.
+Illinois could have sportsbooks up and operating before football season kicks off in the fall thanks to the Governor's signature.
 Additionally, Illinois could be poised to become the sports betting capital of the Midwest and would be one of the largest markets - at 12.7 million residents - to legalize in-state sportsbooks in the United States thus far.

-Between the new state-regulation sportsbooks and the sports betting sites operating offshore that have offered services for decades, Illinois residents will have no shortage of options when it comes to placing a wager on sports legally.
+Between the new state-regulated online and in-person sports wagering opportunities and the sports betting sites operating offshore that have offered services for decades, Illinois residents will have no shortage of options when it comes to placing a wager on sports legally.

 Is Sports Betting Legal In Illinois?

-As long as governor Pritzker signs SB690 into law, which he is expected to do, sports betting will be legal in Illinois in more ways than one.
+Now that governor Pritzker has signed SB690 into law sports betting will be legal in Illinois in more ways than one.
 Prior to the bill's passage, Illinois residents have been able to legally bet on sports through online sportsbooks operating offshore.
-There are no state laws prohibiting online sports betting at websites operating legally within the industry.
-It is very possible that laws authorizing state-regulated sports betting will expand the range of betting options available to sports fans in IL.
+There were and still are no state laws prohibiting online offshore sports betting at websites from operating legally within the industry.
+The laws recently authorizing state-regulated sports betting will expand the range of betting options available to sports fans in IL.

 IL Sports Betting Bills

-The bill still needs a signature from the governor before it can become law, which is expected to happen any day now.
+The bill received its signature from the governor to become law on June 28th.
 Terry Link, Bob Rita, Omar Aquino, Scott Bennett, Napoleon Harris III, Mike Hastings, Toi Hutchinson, Tony Munoz, Elgie Sims Jr., Steve Stadelman, and Dave Syverson are the sponsors for the passed legislation.
-You can check the status of the bill using our bill tracker page.
+You can check the status of the bill and read up on its details using our bill tracker page.

 Sportsbooks For Illinois Residents